sigulete/kde-bootc/README.md

 ```
 If you're building your container image on GitHub and keeping it private, you'll need to create a **GITHUB_TOKEN** to download the image.
 Further information on [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

-The **GITHUB_TOKEN** can be created from global settings (not the repository settings) under *Developer settings*.
+A **GITHUB_TOKEN** can be created from global settings (not the repository settings) under *Developer settings*.
 The only required scope for the token is `read:packages`, which will allow you to download your image.

 Using this token, create the **GITHUB_CREDENTIAL** by generating a base64 output from your **GitHub USERNAME** and **GITHUB_TOKEN** combination:
 ```
 echo <GitHub USERNAME>:<GITHUB_TOKEN> | base64
 ```
-The output is then added to the `usr__lib__ostree__auth.json` file, which is copied to `/usr/lib/ostree/auth.json` for bootc to reference when downloading the image from the GitHub registry to update the system.
+The output must be added to `usr__lib__ostree__auth.json` file, which is copied to `/usr/lib/ostree/auth.json` for bootc to reference when downloading the image from your GitHub registry to update the system.
 ```
 COPY --chmod=0600 ./system/usr__lib__ostree__auth.json /usr/lib/ostree/auth.json
 ```